This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Canadian Rockies Animals

-This a fantastic hike to see animals like marmots and pikas that live in the Canadian Rockies.
+This is a fantastic hike to see animals like marmots and pikas that live in the Canadian Rockies.
 All the other hikes mentioned don’t go in rocky terrain to see these wonderful animals.
 This might be your only chance to see them.
 They love sun tanning; keep an eye out!
 They both make high-pitched calls that will alert you to their whereabouts.
-If you’re lucky enough, marmots might pose for you, allowing you to take a photoshoot of the family.
+If you’re lucky enough, marmots might pose for you, allowing you to take a photo shoot of the family.

 Best Jasper Hikes: Patricia Lake Circle